chrhyman/bingo-app/README.md

 # bingo-app

-A simple, customizable Bingo app
+A simple TS-React app written in a Vite environment.